 Talk about trickery, within two weeks Joder was my wife.
 From there the sex grew less and less ecstatic, until it went away altogether.

-It was Saturday afternoon.
-In Pittsburgh, depending on the time of year, that could mean the oppressed Rust Belt Capital was hot & sticky, or the boutiquery Shady Side sidewalks were iced over; sometimes only a few days separated these conditions.
+Just ahead to a Saturday afternoon.
+In Pittsburgh, during that time of year, the oppressed Rust Belt Capital could be hot & sticky, or the boutiquery Shady Side sidewalks could be iced over; sometimes only a few days separated these conditions.
 That Saturday was warm and clear.
-I had just finished a blunt when Kinder called and invited me to join him and Raymond Carver for a drink at a well-lit bar within the shadow of the ubiquitous Cathedral of Learning.
+One afternoon, I had just finished a blunt when Kinder called and invited me to join him and Raymond Carver for a drink at a well-lit bar within the shadow of the ubiquitous Cathedral of Learning.

 (Serving my six-year sentence in Stillertown, I came to understand the deeper meanings of Guy de Maupassant’s remark that he always had drinks in a bar halfway up the Eiffel Tower: “It’s the only place in Paris where I don’t have to look at it.”)

 Sitting at a table, drinking with Chuck Kinder and Raymond Carver, I could have been on the Eiffel Tower and not noticed where I was.
 Carver wasn’t drinking, thanks to Tess.
 He was on the soda water wagon, enjoying his short bumpy streak across The Blue Skies of American Letters.
 Kinder, who once put Carver up in his and Diane’s house in SF when they were all drinking to slog-bobbin’ excess, gave Carver a quick redneck-enabler nudge.
 No, insisted the great minimalist, soda water only.
 But even if he wasn’t drinking, Kinder was, and so was I. Whiskey and beer.

 Carver seemed to me a reticent man, rarely speaking and hardly above a whisper.
 Mostly he nodded or shook his head to communicate.